 hidden.diversityi=div.obsi-div.estisd.div.esti

-Where div.obsi is the standardized effect size (SES) of the diversity value obtained with raw count data for each site, div.esti is the mean SES value obtained from Nik posterior sampling in each site and sd.div.esti is the standard deviation of div.esti.
+Where div.obsi is the taxonomic, functional or phylogenetic diversity value obtained with raw count data for each site, div.esti is the mean diversity value obtained from Nik posterior sampling in each site and sd.div.esti is the standard deviation of div.esti.
 Negative values indicate an underestimation of observed diversity values in relation to estimated diversity values, indicating that there is more diversity than we observed.
 When hidden diversity assumes positive values, it indicates that observed diversity values are overestimated in relation to estimated values.
 This last situation can only occur for phylogenetic/functional measures, and indicates that undetected species are redundant, i.e. they are already covered by sampling.
 Values near zero indicate small differences between raw and estimated diversities values.

-The input of the hidden.diversity function is the observed community data, a phylogenetic tree, a matrix containing the traits for each species and the matrix Nik informing the posterior samples of the Bayesian model.
-Also, the function allows indicating if there are binary data in the trait matrix, if the diversity measures should be weighted by abundance and the number of permutations (runs) used to calculate the null models.
-The function internally calculates taxonomic diversity (TD), the SES for phylogenetic diversity (SES.PD) and the SES for functional diversity (SES.FD), as well as the SES for phylogenetic and functional structure (SES.MPD and SES.MFD respectively).
+The input of the hidden.diversity function is the observed community data, a phylogenetic tree, a matrix containing the mean traits for each species and the matrix Nik informing the posterior samples of the Bayesian model.
+The function internally calculates taxonomic diversity (TD), the standardized effect size for phylogenetic diversity (SES.PD) and for functional diversity (SES.FD), as well as the SES for phylogenetic and functional structure (SES.MPD and SES.MFD respectively).
+Also, the function allows indicating if there are binary data in the trait matrix, if the diversity measures should be weighted by abundance, the type of null model and the number of permutations used to calculate the null models.
+The null models are randomized communities simulated based on models implemented in the package picante, that aim to remove the effect of richness in the diversity measures.
 The function output is an SES value for each site, controlling for both imperfect detection and richness effects.

 Results